wikwiki777/HI-Ware/README.md

 |STRIPE_SECRET|

 ### Local

 - Clone this repo `git clone https://github.com/wickyakloe/HI-Ware.git` or [download](https://github.com/wickyakloe/HI-Ware/archive/master.zip) and unzip into a directory or python3 virtualenv

-- Install the project dependancies with `pip install -r requirements.txt`
+- Install the project dependancies with `pip install -r requirements.txt` Note u may encounter errors with psycopg2 and django-extensions make sure u install the dependencies of these packages and then reinstall with the above command.

 - Create the following `.env` file in the root directory